CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

 `sbatch run_cctm_2016_12US2.180pe.5x36.pcluster.csh`

-Note, I am trying this from a new AWS account, and the compute nodes don not appear to be provisioning.
+Note, I was trying this from a new AWS account, and the compute nodes don not appear to be provisioning.

 I checked and found that my IAM Policy needed to be created for this new account.